Corner Cutting to Save Costs

 comfortable for clients and they can be very expensive.

-To ensure the comfort and safety of a client it is important that
+To ensure the safety of a client it is important that

 For example Emla cream is inappropriate for use prior to cosmetic

 tattooing, it is alkaline and should never be used near the